 Launched in 2014 by London-based artist Kate Hawkins, CommonRoom began life with a modest offering of 4 designs.
 In 2015, Sarah McClean, with a background in marketing, then joined her after a chance meeting at an antenatal class.

 Lately we have expanded our product range to include wallpaper, home furnishings, contemporary artworks and an archival print line.
 In 2016 we launched our inaugural design from the V&A archives – a print by C.F.A.
 Voysey from 1918.
-Going forward we hope to launch an archival design once a year to commemorate the great history of wallpapers by artists.
+Going forward we aim to launch an archival design once a year.